Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

 You can then uninstall ProcDump with `C:>procdump.exe -u`.

-## Unhandled Managed Exception or Page Error Bugs
+## Unhandled Managed Exception or Page Error Issues

 ### Verify an unhandled exception